 After all, data is the ultimate equalizer, and activity metrics rarely cover the whole story.

-If all of your systems were integrated through a training operations platform, data captured in each system would be interrelated in one place.
+If all of your systems were integrated through a training management system, data captured in each system would be interrelated in one place.
 That would enable you to use the data to easily pinpoint challenges and then create training to overcome them.

-A training operations platform helps training teams achieve a unified context for their training via a single system: software infrastructure that acts as the ‘glue’ for the rest of your critical learning tech.
+A training management system helps training teams achieve a unified context for their training via a single system: software infrastructure that acts as the ‘glue’ for the rest of your critical learning tech.

 A Story About Patrick Maroon – How the ‘Glue’ Impacts Change